patternfly/pf-codemods/packages/pf-codemods/README.md

 ### select-deprecated [(#8073)](https://github.com/patternfly/patternfly-react/pull/8073)

 We've deprecated the `Select` components.
-A fix will update code to point to the new deprecated import.
+A fix will update code to point to the new deprecated import, but we suggest using our new `Select` implementation.

 #### Examples